-This information will guide you in terms of prioritising your management focus and identifying areas that require immediate attention.
+This information will guide you in terms of prioritizing your management focus and identifying areas that require immediate attention.

 The good news is that CIOs have some help readily available to manage their cloud-based assets.
 This help comes in the form of cloud management platforms.

 Critical Capabilities for Cloud Management Platforms

 A growing number of tools are available to help companies manage cloud-based operations effectively and efficiently.
 There are many factors to consider when evaluating the alternatives available.